Alexander Acosta Steps Down As Labor Secretary Amid Epstein Controversy

 Acosta said his departure would be effective in one week.

 Trump said Acosta had called him to convey his decision and the choice to step down had been Acosta's.
-Trump praised Acosta as a "fantastic secretary of Labor" and "a tremendous talent.
+The president praised Acosta as a "fantastic secretary of Labor" and "a tremendous talent.
 He's a Hispanic man; he went to Harvard."

 Top Democrats in Congress had called for Acosta's removal in the wake of new charges against multimillionaire Epstein by federal prosecutors in the Southern District of New York.

-Epstein is accused of sexually abusing underage girls as young as 14, some of whom he allegedly recruited in what prosecutors called an alleged sex trafficking network.
+Epstein is accused of sexually abusing underage girls as young as 14, some of whom he allegedly recruited in what prosecutors called a sex trafficking network.

 In 2008, then-U.S. Attorney Acosta oversaw an agreement that permitted Epstein to plead guilty to some related charges but which critics have since called far too lenient.

-The Miami Herald detailed Acosta's handling of the Epstein case and the account has drawn condemnations from victims' advocates and others.
+The Miami Herald detailed Acosta's handling of the Epstein case, and the account has drawn condemnations from victims' advocates and others.

-Acosta gave his own account of the circumstances of that agreement in a press conference earlier this week.
-He said if his office hadn't stepped in, Epstein would've enjoyed an even lighter punishment at the hands of state or local authorities.
+Acosta gave his own account of the circumstances of that agreement in a news conference earlier this week.
+He said if his office hadn't stepped in, Epstein would have enjoyed an even lighter punishment at the hands of state or local authorities.

-Acosta said it's always possible to look back and wish arrangements had been made differently but he said his handling of the Epstein matter as U.S. Attorney had worked out as well as it could have under the circumstances at the time.
+Acosta said it's always possible to look back and wish arrangements had been made differently, but he said his handling of the Epstein matter as U.S. attorney had worked out as well as it could have under the circumstances at the time.

 Scrutiny from Congress